Two-Stage Signal Reconstruction for Amplitude-Phase-Time Block Modulation-based Communications: System Model for APTBM-based Nonlinear Transmissions

 The key feature of APTBM is that the two consecutive time-domain symbols within each block satisfy the following amplitude and phase constraints \cite{fanAmplitudephasetimeBlockModulation2023}

-The amplitude constraint ensures a constant total power $P$ per block, while the phase constraint enforces that the sum of the two symbol phases equals twice the initial phase $\phi_n$.
-These inherent structural constraints form the basis of the constraint-guided signal reconstruction strategy developed in this paper.
+Specifically, the amplitude constraint in \eqref{eq:aptbm_power} guarantees a constant aggregate power $P$ for each block.
+Concurrently, the phase constraint in \eqref{eq:aptbm_phase} dictates that the sum of the phases of the two symbols equals twice the initial phase $\phi_n$.
+These inherent structural constraints serve as the cornerstone of the constraint-guided signal reconstruction strategy developed in this paper.